 Brow lamination aftercare is quite simple and straightforward – you mustn’t expose your brows to sunlight or get them wet for 24 hours after the treatment (this includes avoiding saunas and steam baths, or any other activity that causes excessive sweating).

 Don’t use anti-aging products around your brows for 3 days after your treatment, and don’t exfoliate the area mechanically.
 After that, you can pretty much carry on with your normal life, but try to touch your brows as little as possible.
 You can tidy them up with a spoolie each morning if you feel the need to.

 Most techs advise moisturizing your brows with a natural oil every day, as the chemicals can be drying and the hairs could use some hydration.

-The price of brow lamination can vary from salon to salon, but the range is between $50 and $120.
+The price of brow lamination can vary from salon to salon, but the average cost is somewhere around $85.
+The price range is between $35 and $250 in the US.
 The price may also vary depending on if you’re getting tinting and waxing or not.

 DIY brow lamination is possible, but the results may not be as satisfactory as they would be if you go to a salon.

 But in case you’re looking to get your brows laminated on a budget, or you simply prefer to do it yourself, you can get a brow lamination kit and do brow lamination at home.
 The price of the kit varies, but it’s generally under $50.
 They come with all the necessary tools, supplies, and instructions.

 Eyebrow lamination is a hugely popular treatment at the moment, which is no surprise given the fabulous, unique look it gives and the fact that it absolves you of worrying about your brows for up to 6 weeks.
 It’s a quick, generally safe procedure that won’t break the bank but will definitely boost your confidence.